Categories:Healthy Lifestyles Sugar Hints & Tips Sugar Substitutes Hints & Tips

 Stevia (Stevia rebaudiana) is a species of shrub and herb native to the rain forests of Paraguay.
 It is in the sunflower family (Asteraceae) and is related to lettuce and marigolds.
 Also known as sweet leaf and sugar leaf.
 Stevia is used as a dietary supplement and sugar substitute.

-It has no calories, no carbohydrates, and a zero glycemic index which makes it a great natural alternative to sugar and chemical sweeteners.
-Stevia is up to 300 times sweeter than sugar.
+It has no calories, no carbohydrates, and a zero glycemic index which makes it a great natural alternative to sugar and chemical sweeteners and it is up to 300 times sweeter than sugar.

 Stevia has been used for over 1500 years by the native Guarani Indians of Paraguay.
-Today Stevia is grown around the world, primarily in Asia and South America.
+Today it is grown around the world, primarily in Asia and South America.

 Forms of Stevia: